dev7a/ocelot/README.md

 For detailed step-by-step instructions, refer to:

--   **[Adding Custom Components](docs/components.md#adding-new-components)**: Learn how to create Go wrapper files, apply build tags, and manage dependencies.
+-   [Adding Custom Components](docs/components.md#adding-new-components): Learn how to create Go wrapper files, apply build tags, and manage dependencies.
--   **[Defining New Distributions](docs/configurations.md#1-configdistributionsyaml)**: Understand how to define new presets in `config/distributions.yaml`, including using base distributions.
+-   [Defining New Distributions](docs/configurations.md#1-configdistributionsyaml): Understand how to define new presets in `config/distributions.yaml`, including using base distributions.

 ## Current Custom Components